towercomputers/toweros/docs/src/hardware.md

 The TowerOS network can work in three different ways:

-- The Thin Client is connected to two switches with two cables.
+- The thin client is connected to two switches with two cables.
-- The Thin Client is connected to a switch with two cables.
+- The thin client is connected to a switch with two cables.
-- The Thin Client is connected to a switch with a cable.
+- The thin client is connected to a switch with a cable.

 We strongly recommend using the first way and connecting the offline and online hosts to different switches.
 This guarantees physical isolation of each network.